 #1 Facebook is giving certain topics more priority if a user is already spending time on similar content

-Facebook informed the world in April of this year that they are using the time someone spends on reading an article or viewing a video as a ranking indicator.
+Facebook informed the world in April of this year that they are using the time someone spends reading an article or viewing a video as a ranking indicator.
 They use this information to determine if a video or an article is interesting.

-This does not only stop at the content you are viewing on Facebook, but they also take into consideration links which you are opening from within the Facebook app on your mobile devices in your browser.
+This does not only stop at the content you are viewing on Facebook, but they also take into consideration links that you are opening from within the Facebook app on your mobile devices in your browser.

 Tip!
 If you’re using related articles at the bottom of each article on your website, you can try to have your visitors stay longer on your website.